plone/training/ttw/mosaic.rst

 Custom layouts can be managed from the Plone control panel:

 - click on :menuselection:`user menu --> Site settings`,
-- click on Mosaic Layout Editor (in the last section, named :guilabel:`Add-on configuration`),
+- click on :guilabel:`Mosaic Layout Editor` (in the last section, namely :guilabel:`Add-on configuration`),

-In the third tab of this control panel, named "Show/hide content layouts", we can see the existing layouts, their associated content types, and we can deactivate (or re-activate) them by clicking on :guilabel:`Hide` (or :guilabel:`Show`).
+In the third tab of this control panel, named :guilabel:`Show/hide content layouts`, we can see the existing layouts, their associated content types, and we can deactivate (or re-activate) them by clicking on :guilabel:`Hide` (or :guilabel:`Show`).

 In the first tab, named :guilabel:`Content layouts`, there is a source editor.